Zan Perrion

-Zan Perrion is a Canadian author, motivational speaker, and pickup artist based in Bucharest, Romania.
-Perrion gives seminars and workshops about seduction and dating, through his company Alabaster Communications Inc. He was the author of the book, The Alabaster Girl.
+Zan Perrion is a Canadian author, and motivational speaker based in Bucharest, Romania.
+Perrion gives seminars and workshops about seduction and dating, through his company Alabaster Communications Inc. The company commonly operates under the trademark: Ars Amorata.

+He was the author of the book, The Alabaster Girl.
+"The Alabaster Girl" is a philosophical novel by Perrion that explores the art of seduction and the nuances of male-female dynamics through a series of reflective conversations between a man and a woman on a train.
+The narrative delves into themes of beauty, attraction, and the pursuit of the ephemeral ideal in romantic relationships.

 Reception

 Neil Strauss, author of The Game: Penetrating the Secret Society of Pickup Artists, called Perrion "the undisputed heavyweight of the genre" of "cocky funny", a particular approach to attracting women.